in a city that's inspired musicians, writers and artists…

 You’ll be asked to watch (or review) my 60-minute “F-stops, Shutter Speeds, and ISO Made Easy” training in advance of the workshop.

-Also, I will be available on location during the day on Sunday, April 2, for anyone who wants to be among the first to arrive so that I can sit down one-on-one with you to demystify your camera settings.
+Also, I will be available on location during the day on Monday, April 15, for anyone who wants to be among the first to arrive so that I can sit down with you to demystify your camera settings.
 A basic knowledge of the exposure triangle and a rough understanding of how to take a light reading is going to go a long way here.
-Time for these one-on-one sessions is limited, so register and arrive early to take advantage of this bonus.
+The first five registrants will be guaranteed a one-on-one session with me, and others will be scheduled as time allows in groups according to camera brand.
+Time for these one-on-one sessions is limited, so register early to take advantage of this bonus.

 On the other hand, for some students, coming to grips with their cameras settings over the course of the weekend may be the huge personal milestone they’ve been dreaming of.
 It’s all good, believe me.
 My point is this: I want to help you before the weekend really gets going so we can maximize our time shooting photographs and telling stories.